Withdrawing without penalty

 More information can be found regarding Macquarie's withdrawal policy and procedures in Rules and policies .

-Local students who have experienced unavoidable disruption may use this application to request:
+Local or International students who have experienced unavoidable disruption may use this application to request:

 - Refund or remission of fees due to withdrawing after census date